 Making it right could mean as a business owner, offering a partial refund for a botched experience, or as a spouse, partner or dating relationship, an ‘I owe you a better date’ next week.
 Or as a player on a team – Coach, I’m so sorry for missing practice, I’ll volunteer to stay late this week to help with whatever the team needs.

 Being a flake is a sure way for people to distance themselves from you and lose trust in you.
-A trend of unreliability and lack of follow-through will kill your relationships and any sort of bonds you are trying to forge with coaches, players, friends, employers, employees, coworkers, partners & mates.
+A trend of unreliability and lack of follow-through will destroy your relationships and any sort of bonds you are trying to forge with coaches, players, friends, employers, employees, coworkers, partners & mates.

 The next time you feel like bailing on plans, think about the other person and realize how it will affect the other person or team.
 Your accountability in life and your dealings with people can make or break you.